lolyhop/3d-splats-cinematic-agent/docs/tech_report.md

 ## 4. Object Detection

-For indoor scenes, we apply YOLO-based object detection to better understand the content of the environment.
+For indoor scenes, I applied YOLO-based object detection to better understand the content of the environment.
 Outdoor scenes are not processed with YOLO because the pre-trained model often misclassifies common outdoor structures (e.g., labeling everything as “surfboard”).

 ![Example: a detected bench in an indoor scene](imgs/detected_bench.png)